Your daily choices and attitude determine your life experience and can help you get healthy again after age 60.

-Lifestyle upgrades are the result of slowly incorporating (and tweaking) little self-care protocols into your routine.
+Lifestyle upgrades result from slowly incorporating (and tweaking) little self-care protocols into your routine.

-And when you stack enough small good habits, the cumulative effect is to eventually look and feel fantastic – and, even better: to permanently improve your health.
+And when you stack enough small good habits, the cumulative effect is to eventually look and feel fantastic – and, even better: to improve your health permanently.